superhero/js.core/test/README.md

 # Integration tests
 This directory contains files for integration tests.
-All subdirectories in this directory contains modules necessary to run the tests.
+All subdirectories in this directory contains modules and files necessary to run the tests.